| After being rebuked

 |

-who laboured on the house and wished to pay me at the Committees Store
+who laboured on the house attended. and wished to pay me at the Committees store

-could be made.
-These with some other circumstances of like character called
+These with some other circumstances of liKe character called

 for the following reflections. |